Jimbly/dcjam2025/Jimb-TODO.md

   * when first entering zone 1+, save once, then tweak each fight to be a little harder

 Wrap-up
-* Credits - put in names
+* Credits - put in names on main menu
 * Check background color / door fade color in each level
 * Check map tileset
 * Music